New York Asian art auctions span bronze antiquities to contemporary art

-NEW YORK (Reuters) - Rare bronzes, contemporary masterpieces, museum-quality furniture and antiquities dating back more than 3,000 years are among thousands of art objects hitting the auction block in New York next week during Christie’s and Sotheby’s Asia week sales.
+NEW YORK, March 15 (Reuters) - Rare bronzes, contemporary masterpieces, museum-quality furniture and antiquities dating back more than 3,000 years are among thousands of art objects hitting the auction block in New York next week during Christie’s and Sotheby’s Asia week sales.

 The four days of auctions, estimated to take in anywhere from $74 million to $106 million, begin on Tuesday with Sotheby’s sales of contemporary Indian art and Chinese ceramics and art, and Christie’s Indian and Southeast Asian sale, which includes some of its higher-priced works.